 A group of eleven men from Algeria and Morocco departed from Bihać (BiH) at 1:00PM on June 12.
 They traveled by bus to the border town Šturlić (BiH), where they found a squat to spend the night in before they attempted to cross the border into Croatia in the early hours of the morning on June 13.

-They walked around four kilometers from the center of Šturlić where they slept to the border at around 4:00AM.
+They walked around four kilometers from the center of Šturlić, where they had slept, to the border at around 4:00AM.
 They looked for the best way to cross the Korana river that was about ten meters wide.
 They found a shallow place that they could walk through.
 They crossed into Croatia around 4:30AM.
 Once they entered Croatia they walked for fifteen minutes until the police caught them.

 The group saw three male police officers who were patrolling the area on foot.
 The police were between the ages of 30-45 and were wearing black uniforms.
 The police said “stop,” which the men did and they put their hands on their heads.